miguelagarcia-dev/DirectX11Game/README.md

 # DirectX Game

-Playing around Direct X to learn how to create an game, all from scratch
+Playing around wiht DirectX to learn how to create a game, all from scratch